Violence Begets Violence: Reception

 This album received mixed and often polarized reviews.
 XXL Magazine gave the album an L, saying that despite Stoupe's absence on the production, "not even the occasional curve ball (like the reggae-inflected “Chalice”) can harness Paz’s Mephistophelean fervor."
 HipHopDX noted in a 3/5 review that "the rage filled rants can become monotonous as the album wears on, but some longtime fans will be satisfied with the angst-fueled vocals."
 Other critics were not so kind.
 Matthew Cole, writing for Slant Magazine, derided the disc's production in a 0.5/5 write-up, saying "a crew of guest producers step in to stuff the album with sub-Luger trunk rattlers and RZA knock-offs that are a lot less spooky than their portentous titles would suggest."
 The album earned 66 out of 100 from review aggregator Metacritic based on 5 reviews.

 Sales

-The album debuted at #92 on Billboard 200 being the groups best chart performance earning their first ever top 100 spot, selling 4,400 copies in the first week.
-As of January 1, 2012 the album has sold 10,652 copies in the US.
+The album debuted at #92 on Billboard 200 being the group's best chart performance earning their first ever top 100 spot, selling 4,400 copies in the first week.
+As of January 1, 2012, the album has sold 10,652 copies in the US.